-The resolution process in EEO-TIX cases, including provisions for contesting and appealing findings and conclusions, follow the provisions of that policy, and may be different from what is described in this chapter 6.
-For example, under the EEO-TIX process, both the respondent and the reporting party may appeal.
+The resolution process in EEO-TIX cases, including provisions for appealing findings and conclusions, follow the provisions of that policy, and may be different from what is described in this chapter 6.
+For example, under the EEO-TIX process, both the respondent and the reporting party have equal rights to appeal.

-6-G(4) Information Available to the COPR Panel
+6-G(4) Sanctions